PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-effects-lab.md

 This turns the image slightly transparent, increasing the contrast between it and the slide's text.

 <img class="box-shadow" src="./img/docs/effects-lab-3.png">

+> **Note:** the transparency of the image or shape can be adjusted afterwards by right-clicking the image/shape and selecting `Format Shape`.

 ### Magnifying Glass